-Living in CyprusiStockphoto
+Living in Cyprus?

-While the Ottoman Turks and British have had the most recent impact in shaping life in Cyprus, the most obvious and strongest influence on the culture of the people living in Cyprus today has been that of the Greeks.
-At least as far as the Republic of Cyprus — the subject of this series of articles – is concerned, the Greek settlement, which began about 4000 years ago, has most profoundly left its marks which are still obvious in terms of language and culture.
+While the Ottoman Turks and the British have had the most recent impact on shaping life in Cyprus, the most obvious and strongest influence on the people living in Cyprus today has been that of the Greeks.
+At least as far as the Republic of Cyprus — the subject of this guide — is concerned, the Greek settlement, which began about 4,000 years ago, has most profoundly shaped local language and culture.

-Familiarizing yourself with at least a few common phrases and the Greek alphabet will not only be a strong signal that you are ready for living in Cyprus, rather than just being a temporary ‘visitor’ of sorts, it will also definitely be very well received by those around you.
-Needless to say that, no matter where you might go, knowing the local language always helps when dealing with admin issues – a piece of advice that holds true for expats living in Cyprus too.
+Familiarizing yourself with at least a few common phrases and the Greek alphabet will not only be a strong signal that you are ready for living in Cyprus as an expat, rather than just being a temporary ‘visitor’ of sorts, it will also be very well received by those around you.
+Needless to say that knowing the local language always helps when dealing with administrative issues.
+The two official languages in Cyprus are Greek and Turkish, used predominantly in each respective part.